waja/docker-aptly/docs/README.md

     `--name="aptly"` | Name of the container
     `--volume aptly-data:/opt/aptly` | Path (if you want set path use absolute path) or volume's name that aptly will use to store his data : mapped path in the container
-    `--publish 80:80` | Docker host port : mapped port in the container
+    `--publish 80:80` | Docker host port : mapped port in the container `--network="some-nw"` | Attach a docker container to some network `--rm` | Remove a docker container when it will be stopped

 5. **Next steps**